 The winner of the Most Impactful Community-based Organization Award is the Survivor Network of Cameroon.
 The Survivor Network’s objectives include: rescuing enslaved individuals; sensitization campaigns against human trafficking and modern slavery; and, reintegrating survivors into their societies.
 The Survivor Network is involved in advocacy efforts, vocational training, and has started to give seed capital to survivors to start small businesses.
 The Survivor Network of Cameroon was selected for its passionate efforts in advocating against human trafficking and dedication to rehabilitating survivors of modern slavery.
 The Network truly put their community first and spared no effort in eradicating modern slavery.
 Through this award, we recognize their dedication, raise their organizational profile, and celebrate their grassroots impact.

 This year’s recipients will receive their plaques and be celebrated by the movement during an awards ceremony at the Global Freedom from Slavery Forum.
-As winners of these prestigious awards, Grace and the Survivor Network will each receive a grant of U.S. $1,000 and access to skills-building opportunities to assist in their continued fight for freedom and justice.
+As winners of these prestigious awards, Grace and the Survivor Network will each receive a cash prize and access to skills-building opportunities to assist in their continued fight for freedom and justice.
 Additionally, they will be recognized as ambassadors for the anti-trafficking movement and the Freedom from Slavery Forum.
 Their voices, insights, and dedication to eradicating modern slavery will no doubt benefit the movement as a whole.
 We look forward to following their great work in the future.

 Free the Slaves serves as the Freedom from Slavery Forum secretariat.